alydersen/hdl-smartbus-homey/README.md

 ### Troubleshooting

-If devices are not discovered, no traffic is published on the bus for that device since the app was started, or is is not supported.
-Try activating the device by a switch or other means.
+If devices are not discovered, no traffic is published on the bus for that device since the app was started, or it's not supported.
+Try activating the device by a switch or other means to generate traffic on the bus.

 ## Supported equipment